 None of that exists in this.

-And I am I am going to be addressing this on multimedia media channels tonight.
+And I am going to be addressing this on multimedia channels tonight.

-And you know, when the first came out, everybody's looking at it.
+And you know, when it first came out, everybody's looking at it.

-And when I went through it uh this morning, line by line, with an analysis with a lot of people sitting in the room, people you know, Sean, very good lawyers, we all realize there is nothing there.
+And when I went through it this morning, line by line with an analysis with a lot of people sitting in the room, people you know, Sean, very good lawyers, we all realize there is nothing there.

-There is no there, and now we're finding out that the quote whistleblower, and by the way, you can't be a whistleblower on the president.
+And now we're finding out that the, quote, whistleblower, by the way, you can't be a whistleblower on the president.

 I mean, think about that for a moment.

-Jay, why is nobody asking whether the president, whether we have another deep state operative leaking uh secret information on a president?
+Jay, why is nobody asking whether the president whether we have another deep state operative leaking secret information on a president?

-Now you've got to be concerned over the long-term ramifications all of this to all of this.
+Now, you've got to be concerned over the long-term ramifications to all of this.

 There's no world leader that will be willing to have an honest conversation on the phone with Donald Trump or any other president.

-Well, Sean, do you remember early on in the administration the leaks of his commerce, the president's conversations with foreign leaders coming right out of either the NSC or somebody that was in the situation room?
+Well, Sean, do you remember early on in the administration the leaks of his conversation, the president's conversations with foreign leaders coming right out of either the NSC or somebody that was in the situation where I mean this?

 Why would you tolerate this?